Geography and the Environment | College of Liberal Arts

 For The Department of Geography and the Environment

-Applicants to the department’s master’s program should send nothing directly to the department.
-All application materials go directly to the Graduate School’s online application.
+Applicants to the graduate program should send nothing directly to the department.
+All application materials go directly through the Graduate School’s online application.

-If you are already in the department’s master’s program and are seeking admission to the department’s doctoral program, submit a formal statement of purpose and at least two letters of recommendation directly to the department by December 15.
-The department’s Graduate Admissions and Awards Committee will evaluate this along with all other applications for admission to the Ph.D. program.
-Students should be aware that strong evidence of imminent completion of the master’s thesis is required.
+If you are earning a master’s degree in our program and are seeking to continue to doctoral study, submit a formal statement of purpose and at least two letters of recommendation directly to the department by December 15.
+The department’s Graduate Admissions and Awards Committee will evaluate this along with all incoming applications for admission to the Ph.D. program.
+Students should be aware that strong evidence of imminent completion of the master’s degree is required.

 Note: These Web pages provide general information as a courtesy to viewers.
 The Catalog of the University (General Information, The Undergraduate Catalog, The Graduate Catalog, and The Law School Catalog) is the document of authority for all students.
 The requirements given in the catalog supersede information issued by any academic department, program, college, or school.
 The University reserves the right to change the requirements given in the catalog at any time.
 Please be aware that different admissions procedures apply to foreign applicants (undergraduate and graduate), U.S. applicants for undergraduate study, U.S. applicants for graduate study, and former University of Texas students applying for readmission.